Sampling Strategies for Robust Universal Quadrupedal Locomotion Policies: Related Work

 A critical factor in enabling universal locomotion is the sampling strategy used to expose policies to diverse morphologies during training.
 Prior controller architectures that were deployed on hardware differ significantly in this respect: \begin{itemize} \item \textbf{GenLoco}~\cite{fengGenLocoGeneralizedLocomotion2022} utilizes imitation learning based on motion capture data combined with a large state-action history to train a phase-variable locomotion controller.
-They use a fixed set of reference robot models and uniformly randomized morphology parameters such as masses and link sizes, mapping the resulting total robot mass to joint PD gains through a linear function with uniform scaling.
-Additional domain randomization is applied to link inertias, control latency, and actuator properties. \item \textbf{ManyQuadrupeds}~\cite{shafieeManyQuadrupedsLearningSingle2023} relied on Central Pattern Generators (GPG) for controls but handled morphology diversity and robot models similarly to GenLoco.
+They use a fixed set of reference robot models and uniformly randomized morphology parameters such as masses, inertias, control latency, actuator properties, and link sizes, mapping the resulting total robot mass to joint PD gains via a linear function with uniform scaling. \item \textbf{ManyQuadrupeds}~\cite{shafieeManyQuadrupedsLearningSingle2023} relied on Central Pattern Generators (GPG) for controls but handled morphology diversity and robot models similarly to GenLoco.
 Using CPGs necessitates this control architecture to rely on robot-specific inverse kinematics.
-No domain randomization is applied. \item \textbf{MorAL}~\cite{luoMorALLearningMorphologically2024} trained a morphology encoder to embed robot-specific information into the locomotion policy to discover joint action signals based off a single robot reference model.
-Next to domain randomization of body masses and link sizes, they also randomize motor gains, latency, and friction parameters.
-To further improve system modelling during training, an actuator network is used. \item \textbf{URMA}~\cite{bohlingerOnePolicyRun2024} employs a transformer-based policy across bipeds, quadrupeds, and hexapods by encoding robot-specific observations (joints and feet) with an attention mechanism using joint description vectors.
-A universal decoder then maps the latent representation back to joint actions.
-URMA uses a fixed set of robots and applies domain randomization through uniform sampling around robot-specific nominal values, along with observation noise.
-Compared to other works~\cite{luoMorALLearningMorphologically2024, rytzReferenceFreePlatform2025}, its sampling ranges are relatively narrow, which limits robustness despite strong simulation and hardware results. \item \textbf{PAL}~\cite{rytzReferenceFreePlatform2025}, building on MorAL, incorporates a broader range of robot models.
-This enables deployment of a universal locomotion policy on ANYmal (\SI{50}{\kg}), demonstrating robustness beyond small to medium-sized platforms.
-Robot parameters, including PD gains, are sampled using uniform sampling within pre-defined parameter ranges. \end{itemize}
+No domain randomization is applied.

+\item \textbf{MorAL}~\cite{luoMorALLearningMorphologically2024} embeds robot-specific information using a morphology encoder trained from a single reference model, combined with extensive domain randomization of masses, link dimensions, motor gains, and actuator dynamics.